imbus/robotframework-libdoc2testbench/README.md

 ___

-There are several optional arguments, that follow the structure of the libdoc module.
-When generating imports from a RF library, these values should already be set.
-If importing from .json or .xml files
+There are several optional arguments, that follow the structure of the robot.libdoc module.
+When generating imports from a RF library, these values should already be set up correctly.
+You may overwrite the docformat by setting the associated arguments written below.

 | Arguments 	| Description 	| Allowed Values 	|
 |-	|-	|-	|